h4ctar/partchat/README.md

 There are two branches of the database, one for production and one for preview.

 ## REST Resources

+The REST API has these resources:

+-   Motorcycle
+-   Diagram
+-   Diagram / PartReference
+-   Part
+-   Comment

 ## API Deployment